About the Industrial Emissions Portal

 For additional details on the evolution of the Regulation, its implementation and its evaluation and revision processes, please visit the Commission’s dedicated website.

-Data for reporting year 2019 for Germany, Italy, Latvia, Lithuania, Liechtenstein, Malta, Portugal and Switzerland is incomplete.
+- Data for reporting year 2019 for Germany, Lithuania, Liechtenstein, and Portugal is incomplete.

 The portal will be updated and a new version will be made available as soon as missing reporting has been submitted.